playcanvas/developer.playcanvas.com/content/en/user-manual/2D/sprite-editor.md

 ![Texture Atlas Inspector][3]

-The Texture Atlas Inspector allows you to automatically slice a texture atlas into fixed grid.
+The Texture Atlas Inspector allows you to automatically slice a texture atlas into a fixed grid.

 First choose what to do with existing frames.
 You can choose to *Delete Existing* frames or do not delete and *Only Append* frames.